1975 Fender Music Master

 I did not have a thicker piece of alder on hand for the larger patch, so I decided to use a piece of poplar.
 I was a little disappointed in myself after realizing how much of a gap there was between one edge of the patch and the body, but since all of these repairs would be hidden under the pickguard, I convinced myself not to worry about it.
 Both patches were glued in place, and all surfaces sanded flush to the body.
 In what seemed a fitting tribute to the previous owner with the butter knife, I used auto body filler to fill the gap around the new patch.

 I was pleasantly surprised to find the perfect long drill bit that I needed to drill out the wiring passage.
-It was hanging right there on the wall of my local Home Depot.
-I was convinced that I would need to order this from a specialty tool supplier.
+I assumed I would need to order a hard-to-find bit from a specialty tool supplier, but there it was; hanging right there on the wall of my local Home Depot.
 I marked a guide line on the face of the guitar to help me keep the drill pointed in the right direction.
-I just needed to drill though an inch or so of material, and it worked perfectly.
+I just needed to drill though about an inch of material, and it worked perfectly.

 After a little bit of final sanding, the body was now ready to paint.
 I had originally intended to paint this guitar in Seafoam Green with a white pearl pickguard.
 This would have certainly been a nice color scheme, but as I became more concerned with originality I eventually decided to go with Dakota Red.
 This guitar was originally available in Black, Olympic White, Dakota Red and Daphne Blue.
 Since red is my favorite color, this became an easy choice.
 This color scheme would also go well with my 1966 Mustang in Olympic White with a red tortoise pickguard.